Top 15 developer productivity tools for 2026

 Why use Jam?

 It removes friction in bug reporting, providing developers with complete technical context in a single click.
+It makes the reporting process fast enough that developers and testers actually use it.

 Jam pros

-• Wide integrations: Works with major platforms.
+• Works with most major development and project management platforms.

 Jam cons